-In Part 1, I wrote about the importance of using the term security officer instead of security guard, and I explained how owners and managers can begin the process of training their guards, both during the hiring process and on the job, to become officers.
+In part 1 of this article series, I wrote about the importance of using the term security officer instead of security guard, and I explained how owners and managers can begin the process of training their guards, both during the hiring process and on the job, to become officers.

 However, there’s a lot more to the process than just giving your officers the tools to succeed.
 You also need to evaluate their capabilities, observe them in the field, and encourage them to go above and beyond for your customers.